 The simple answer is no. Although some vines bear both male and female flowers on the same plant, kiwis do not.

 Each individual kiwi produces either pistillate or staminate flowers.
-Those producing staminate blossoms are termed female plants and bear the fruit.
-It is recommended that you plant one male plant, with pistillate flowers, for every eight female kiwi plants.
+Those producing pistillate blossoms are termed female plants and bear the fruit.
+It is recommended that you plant one male plant, with staminate flowers, for every eight female kiwi plants.
 This ensures good kiwi cross pollination and fruit set.

 Importance of Kiwi Plant Pollination